Skip to main content

 Soluble fibre

 This type of fibre dissolves in water and is broken down by the natural bacteria in the bowels.
 It softens stools and makes them larger.
 Increasing this type of fibre may help to improve symptoms of constipation.
-Foods to include are:
+These foods include:

 • Oats.